xXShaneXx/C-/StlLibrary.md

 4
 5
 Explanation:

-std::vector provides a dynamic array, meaning it can change its size as needed.
-It's efficient for accessing elements via indices and appending new elements at the end using push_back. std::deque
+Characteristics: Dynamic size, fast access, and efficient at appending elements at the end.
-A double-ended queue that supports fast insertion and deletion at both ends (front and back).
-The internal structure of std::deque makes it a good choice when you need to add or remove elements at both ends frequently.
+Usage: Ideal when you need a resizable array with fast access.
+2. std::deque
+std::deque (double-ended queue) allows fast insertion and removal of elements at both the front and back.

-Code Example:
+Example:
 cpp
 Copy code
 #include <deque>